 Let’s talk about butts, baby.
-No, not the nice curvy ones that we all sit on daily, the once that we use to filter the smoke of the cigarette.
+No, not the nice curvy ones that we all sit on daily, the ones which we use to filter the cigarette smoke.
 Or so we thought?

 More to that in a minute.

 Now, I speak from a decade of experience here.
 To fit in with the cool kids, I started to smoke at the age of 18, and I don’t do things half-assed, so I smoked a pack a day.

 Yeah not very smart, I know, but we all have to learn our lessons in life.